 MSU (Millions of Service Units) is a unit that measures the amount of CPU consumed per hour.
 IBM uses the MSU metric for software pricing purposes.
 It is an analytic based on MIPS consumption, which is agnostic of the mainframe generation and CPU model.

-MLC (Monthly Lease Charge) is the cost of enterprise software that IBM and most every other vendor in the marketplace charges, except CloudFrame.
+MLC (Monthly Lease Charge) is the cost of enterprise software charged by IBM and most every other vendor in the marketplace, except CloudFrame.
 MLC is derived by multiplying your contracted lease rate by monthly peak R4HA (Rolling 4 Hour Average) MSU consumption.
 It’s quite normal for companies to have hundreds of different licensed software titles in their LPARs, each subject to MLC.

 MIPS (Millions of instructions per second) is a measure of how much work the CPU did in a second.
-IBM’s SCRT (Sub-Capacity Reporting Tool) performs the complex calculation of converting MIPS to MSU.
+Converting MIPS to MSU is a complex calculation performed by IBM’s SCRT (Sub-Capacity Reporting Tool).
 Like PCs and iPhones, newer generation mainframes and CPU models get faster, meaning they do more work in a second.
 Rather than directly pricing MSU and MLC based on the generation and CPU model, IBM chose to normalize MSU independent of the hardware.
 This implies that MIPS measurements are increased by a “factor” correlated to the mainframe generation and CPU model.

 LPAR (Logical Partition) is a common mainframe configuration where a single physical hardware unit is virtualized to host multiple virtual machines (VMs).
 Companies run multiple LPARs to support isolation between quarantined new vendor software releases being tested, development and QA, pre-production, production, and Disaster Recovery.